 See a sample schedule.

 During the second year of training the emphasis is primarily on perfecting motor skills and the management of more seriously ill patients.
-There are rotations on surgical intensive care, burn, trauma, general, vascular, cardiothoracic, and transplant surgery, with exposure to a wide variety of seriously ill patients.
+There are rotations on surgical intensive care, burn, trauma, general, oncology, vascular, and cardiothoracic critical care, with exposure to a wide variety of seriously ill patients.
 The resident learns the ability to coordinate the daily work of busy services, evaluating surgical consultations, and assessing priorities in patient care.
 During intensive care rotations, the resident learns invasive monitoring, ventilator management and the critical care management of patients from all surgical disciplines as well as performing all invasive procedures such as central line placement, tube thoracostomy, bronchoscopy, percutaneous endoscopic gastrostomy and tracheostomy.
 At the end of this year the resident should be able to provide non-operative care to all classes of surgical patients regardless of the magnitude of illness or injury.

 In the third year, the resident is frequently the second most senior resident on services at the University of Colorado Hospital, Denver Health Medical Center, VA Hospital, and Children's Hospital.
 At these institutions the resident is exposed to a wide variety of elective and emergent surgical cases in general surgery, pediatric surgery vascular surgery, transplantation, oncology, trauma, and endoscopy.
 Residents will also do a block rotation on breast as the primary resident.
 In addition, the resident is usually the consult person for these rotations.
 Gaining technical competence and breadth is a major objective of this year.